Tasslehoff Burrfoot

 Tasslehoff Burrfoot (often called Tas) is a fictional character of the kender race from the Dragonlance series of novels, written by Margaret Weis and Tracy Hickman.
 He was born in Kendermore.
 His parents are unknown and he has few known relatives.
 He has a sister, and also claims (like many other kender) to have an Uncle Trapspringer.
 He has three uncles, by the names of Remo Lockpick, Bertie, and Wilfre.
 He also has a cousin, Latchlifter Furrfoot.

 Publication history

-Dragon magazine introduced some of the Heroes of the Lance in a series of short stories, as a preview to the Dragonlance story; "A Stone's Throw Away" in Dragon #85 (May 1984) was the second of these, and is a story about Tasslehoff.
+Dragon magazine published a series of stories introducing members of the Heroes of the Lance, to preview Dragonlance; "A Stone's Throw Away" in Dragon #85 (May 1984) was the second of these, and is a story about Tasslehoff.

 In the novel Kendermore, Tasslehoff is "collared by a lady bounty hunter and charged with violating the kender laws of prearranged marriage.
 To ensure his return, Kendermore's council has his Uncle Trapspringer in prison.
 Tas meets the last woolly mammoth and an alchemist who wants to pickle one of everything, including one kender.
 What no one knows is that the Dark Queen is inciting the riots in Kendermore as part of her plan for the battle of good versus evil."